sheoak/dotfiles-bepoptimist/README.md

 the
 [mid-2011 macbook air](https://github.com/sheoak/dotfiles-macbook-air-mid-2011).

+A lot effort is put on minimalist maintenance and installation time.
+All my machine are using this same repository without any differences.
+Most of the customization happen in the $DOTFILES_PRIVATE and $DOTFILES_LOCAL directories.

+- ~/.dotfiles-private : custom config that should not be public
+- ~/.dotfiles-local   : local settings for the current host (monitor settings, themes…)

 I am working on a way to install everything automatically using ansible and will share the source code when it's done.